5-Ingredient Sweet Potato Curry

 This sweet potato curry has amazing flavor and it comes together in less than 30 minutes, with just one pan and five pantry staple ingredients.
 Vegan + gluten-free.
 This post is sponsored by Kroger.

-Now onto the recipe I have for you today… it’s a super simple, five-ingredient, pantry staple recipe for chickpea sweet potato curry!
+This is a super simple, five-ingredient, pantry staple recipe for chickpea sweet potato curry!
 I’m so excited about this recipe because it’s ridiculously delicious and you likely already have all of the ingredients you need in your pantry.

-Here’s What You Need:
+Here’s What You Need

-curry paste (red or green curry paste will work)
+- curry paste (red or green curry paste will work)

-chickpeas – I used canned chickpeas for ease
+- chickpeas – I used canned chickpeas for ease

 Some optional ingredients that are nice to have:

-fresh garlic & ginger
+- fresh garlic & ginger

-rice – any type works for this recipe.
+- rice – any type works for this recipe.
 Use what you have!

 One Pan Pantry Staple Curry